Updated February 3, 2022

 You've just created a written listing for your property that could win a major award for excellence—if there were such a thing.
 Don't ruin that brilliance by adding blurry property photos—or even an excess of photos—that don't put in their fair share of the work!

-A professional listing must include professional photos.
-Before potential renters dig into your breathtaking property description, your photos have to stop their scrolling!
+A professional Seattle property management listing must include professional photos.
+Before potential renters dig into your breathtaking property description, your photos have to stop scrolling!
 No matter how good the quality is of your camera is (even your smartphone camera), it's lost without the right techniques.

 - Follow best practices for taking good photos.